DSOlab/widera_2023_access/PartB.md

 **Deliverable D1.3**: Interim & Final Reports

-### WP2 Capacity Building <a name="wp2"></a>
+### WP2 Transfer of Excellence (Capacity Building) <a name="wp2"></a>

+**Objective**
-The objectives of this WP are to:

-* Create efficient, solid communication and networking channels between the host and the twining research institutions
-* Lay the foundation for a long-term synergies and collaboration in the scientific fields of expertise
+The objective of this WP is to build excellence capacity in the host institute via the transfer of knowledge and best-practices from the top-level, high-prestige institutes of the consortium.
+The consortium will establish efficient, solid communication and networking channels between the host and the twining research institutions.
+Additionally, it will lay the foundation for long-term synergies and collaboration in the respective scientific fields of expertise.

+The transferring of scientific knowledge from the partners to the host, will involve experienced personnel from the respective knowledge nodes on the one hand, and personnel, NTUA Professors and PhD/post-doc students on the other endpoint.
+Each of the consortium partners, will undertake the task of transferring knowledge, via:
+* A series of on-line, remote presentations and classes in a one-to-many sense, where different members of the top-level institute's personnel will teach a targeted subgroup of the host's staff, technique-specific details
+* A seamless communication channel, via which the host's staff will be able to request assistance in technique-specific matters
+* A number of short term visits from the host's staff to the partners.
+During these visits, there will be a transfer of knowledge and expertise based on a hands-on approach.
+Host institute's personnel will be able to inspect and be taught and informed on the specialized software tools used by the top-level partners for each technique of interest.
+Crucial scientific output will be generated and the host can incorporate lessons learned using a best-practices approach.
-* Transfer scientific knowledge and expertise from the partners to the host institution/personnel
+* A number of short term visits from the partners to the host institute.
+These visits are expected to consolidate a sound, solid communication channel between the parties.
+Additionally,

 * Transfer administrative knowledge and skills from the partners to the host institution, increasing the host's capacity in claiming and managing research-intensive projects